Skip to main content

 Program Overview

-The Pathology research program offers up to eight summer research opportunities with interest in pathology.
+The Pathology research program offers up to four summer research opportunities with interest in pathology.
 The purpose of this program is to provide a structured environment that engages and cultivates medical students’ interest, experience, and training in pathology research.
 Research opportunities will be available in both Clinical and Anatomic Pathology subspecialties.

 Research